-- AU students that were placed in standard verification group (V1) are not required to complete the verification process. - AU students that were placed in Aggregate Verification group (V4) and (V5) are only required to verify high school completion identity/statement of educational purpose. - Reference purpose see: https://fsapartners.ed.gov/knowledge-center/fsa-handbook/2023-2024/applicationand-verification-guide/ch4-verification-updates-and-corrections
+- AU students that were placed in standard verification group (V1) are required to complete the verification process. - AU students that were placed in Aggregate Verification group (V4) and (V5) are required to complete the verification process. - Reference purpose see: https://fsapartners.ed.gov/knowledge-center/fsa-handbook/2024-2025/application-and-verification-guide/ch4-verification-updates-and-corrections

-2023-2024 Verification Tracking Groups FAFSA Information required to be verified
+Verification Tracking Groups FAFSA Information required to be verified